ericallam/docrails/guides/source/ja/api_app.md

   works too.
-- Conditional GETs: Rails handles conditional `GET` (`ETag` and `Last-Modified`) processing request headers and returning the correct response headers and status CODEAll you need to do is use the [`stale?`](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) check in your controller, and Rails will handle all of the HTTP details for you.
+- Conditional GETs: Rails handles conditional `GET` (`ETag` and `Last-Modified`) processing request headers and returning the correct response headers and status code.
+All you need to do is use the [`stale?`](http://api.rubyonrails.org/classes/ActionController/ConditionalGet.html#method-i-stale-3F) check in your controller, and Rails will handle all of the HTTP details for you.
 - HEAD requests: Rails will transparently convert `HEAD` requests into `GET` ones,